 In Instant, the fickle finger of fortune alighted on an interactive touch-screen interface (another innovation of the moment), which viewers could efface to reveal the choice of art work underneath.
 The pieces compiled on this portable ‘video jukebox’ shared a corresponding immediacy.
 From the effervescent pop pyrotechnics of Roderick Buchanan’s Sodastream to the heart-stopping call-and-response of Smith/Stewart’s Mouth to Mouth, to the bite-sized baubles of Jane & Louise Wilson’s Insert, the six short works combined visual force with conceptual finesse, providing an accessible and engaging snapshot of the art of the time.

-21 December 1995 – 21 January 1996
+Camden Arts Centre, London: 21 December 1995 – 21 January 1996

-10 February – 24 March 1996
+Tramway, Glasgow; 10 February – 24 March 1996

 Tullie House Museum and Art Gallery, Carlisle: 9 March – 21 April 1996

 Gallery II Bradford; 24 April – 8 May 1996

-10 September – 12 October 1996
+Bluecoat Gallery, Liverpool: 10 September – 12 October 1996

 Angel Row Gallery, Nottingham: 23 November – 7 December 1996